MyNameIsTakenOMG/aws-sysops-associate/README.md

   - memcached: multi node partition, no HA, no backup and restore, no persistence, multi-threading architecture
 - elasticache replication: cluster mode disabled
   - one shard: one main node, multi replicas nodes(up to 5), async replication, multi az by default for failover
+  - scaling: horizontal (max 5 replicas); vertical: change node type, will internally create a new node group,and then data replication and DNS update
 - elasticache replication: cluster mode enabled
   - Data is partitioned across shards (helpful to scale writes)
   - up to 500 nodes per cluster(shards)